richgps/wantage-road/README.md

 # Wantage Road

-A modern web application built with Next.js and TypeScript, styled with Tailwind CSS and Shadcn UI
+A modern web application built with Next.js and TypeScript, styled with Tailwind CSS and Shadcn UI.
+Content is managed via Sanity, with Sanity Studio embedded directly into the app for seamless, structured content editing.

 ---